lukesaltweather/Akashi/docs/Note/addnote.rst

     The chapter to add the note to.
         Type: :doc:`/Types/chapter`
 :text:
-    Thw actual text of the note to add.
+    The actual text of the note to add.
         Type: :doc:`/Types/text`